New KPI : Value Factor One - Backtest

 - Price to earnings

 How is VC1 calculated?

-Companies that are the most undervalued get VC1 score of 1 those with the worst (most expensive) score get a score of 100.
+Companies that are the most undervalued get a VC1 score of 1.
+Those with the worst (most expensive) score get a score of 100.

 Our 12 year back test...

-Over this period if you bought only non-financial companies (in Europe EU, the UK, Switzerland and the Nordic countries) with the VC1 value of less than 20 you would have earned a respectable 12.36% per year or 283% in total.
+Over this period, if you bought only non-financial companies (in Europe, the UK, Switzerland, and the Nordic countries) with the VC1 value of less than 20, you would have earned a respectable 12.36% per year or 283% in total.

-This compares very favourably to the 4,86% per year or 73% of all the companies we tested returned over the same period.
+This compares very favorably to the 4,86% per year or 73% of all the companies we tested returned over the same period.